mailsac/mailsac-examples/about/terms_of_service.rst

 - API support for a particular programming language
 - API help in any language other than English

 7b.
 We make our best effort to produce bug free software and accurate documentation.
-However the user acknowledges that the service may perform sub-optimally and in a way that is unexpected, and in such cases Mailsac is not responsible.
+However, the user acknowledges that the service may perform sub-optimally and in a way that is unexpected, and in such cases Mailsac is not responsible.
 We make no guarantees that the service will function as described or intended, but we hope it does so.
 There is no guarantee that documentation about the service, including the API or